-These easy pond maintenance tips will keep your pond clear and beautiful with less work!
-No chemicals necessary!
+These easy pond maintenance tips for beginners will keep your pond clear and beautiful with less work!
+No chemicals are necessary!

 Reasons to Add a Small Pond to Your Yard